danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 To ensure your Cucumber feature tests run consistently across different environments and automatically catch regressions, it's a good practice to include them in your Continuous Integration (CI) pipeline.
 Since my project is hosted on GitHub, I use [GitHub Actions](https://docs.github.com/en/actions) to run tests automatically on every push.

-To get started, add a workflow YAML file in your project root under `.github/workflows/` as follows:
+To get started, add a workflow YAML file in your project's `.github/workflows` directory:

 ```yml
 # .github/workflows/feature_tests.yml